Principles of Marketing

 Transcript Title: Principles of Marketing

 Satisfies General Education requirement: No

-Provides a general knowledge of marketing emphasizing marketing mix elements and target markets for consumer and industrial products, marketing strategies, customer behavior, market planning and promotion.
+Introduces the basic concepts of marketing for consumer and business markets.
+Includes topics in marketing mix, market segmentation, consumer behavior, marketing strategies, and market planning.
+Develops marketing plan for key project.
 Recommended: BA 101.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Outcome Assessment Strategies

 Assessment methods may include: examinations, quizzes, homework assignments, research papers, and small group problem-solving of questions arising from application of course concepts and concerns to actual experience, oral presentations.

 The determination of teaching strategies used in the delivery of outcomes is generally left to the discretion of the instructor.
 Here are some strategies that you might consider when designing your course: lecture, small group/forum discussion, flipped classroom, dyads, oral presentation, role play, simulation scenarios, group projects, service learning projects, hands-on lab, peer review/workshops, cooperative learning (jigsaw, fishbowl), inquiry based instruction, differentiated instruction (learning centers), graphic organizers, etc.